jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_databases.md

 ### LiteSpeed backups page
-Show the history of my LightSpeed backups
+Show the history of my LiteSpeed backups

-#### LightSpeed Backup History grid
+#### LiteSpeed Backup History grid
-For databases backed up using NetVault LiteSpeed for SQL Server, use to view the history of your backups.
+For databases backed up using LiteSpeed for SQL Server, use to view the history of your backups.

 Requirements

-* Designed for use with NetVault LiteSpeed for SQL Server versions 7.1 and above.
+* Designed for use with LiteSpeed for SQL Server versions 7.1 and above.
 * Requires that LiteSpeed be installed and operational on your SQL Server network.